dribnet/purvs/README.md

 Sketch updated with a design potential and also changed preview and thumbnail to match.
 Design idea is solar system. planet moves between 12 to 11 and then centre to make 9 moves.
 Sun colour indicated wheath number or letter or blank.
 Black is white sun with black planet in the center.

 Made and finished alphabet
+Changed alphabet and made is very visual.
+9 coloures in sets of 4 and a blank.